nunocgoncalves/web3auth-selfhost/README.md

-# web3auth-selfhost
+# Web3Auth self-host
 - React app example for a web3auth self-host integration using tKey

 ## To do
-- [] Add multiple social login providers
+- [ ] Add multiple social login providers
-- [] Add multichain fumctionality
+- [ ] Add multichain fumctionality